ghartsel/GX-Kernel/content/installation.md

     include the G/Kernel.

 After all kernel files have been edited and successfully assembled, the kernel object files may be linked with your application source files.
-See [language](#language-considerations)

 ### Language Considerations